Sihan-Mao/service-call/README.md

 The Dashboard is created for the purpose of visualizing:
 - temporal changes of total call numbers in different time span (**Day, Week, Month**),
 - spatial pattern of service call clustering at the level of communities.

+### Input

+Users have 2 options to manipulate the line plot and the choropleth: **dropdown of time span** and **select month for choropleth**.

+**Dropdown Selection**: Day, Week and Month.
+Call dataset will be grouped by your selection and count the total number of calls in this time span.

+**Month Slider**: Select a date from *2017-05-01* to *2018-05-01*.
+The data selected will be floored to its month.
+A choropleth is made showing the number of calls in different communities in this month.